Frequently Asked Questions

 Q: How does the department make admissions decisions?

-A: We look for solid grades in prior educational training (minimum 3.0 GPA), solid performance on the GRE tests (40th percentile or higher on the verbal and quantitative test segments), highly supportive letters of recommendation from individuals familiar with the applicant’s academic performance and potential, evidence of strong writing and communication skills, and areas of interest that fit well with the specific areas of strength in the Sociology graduate program
+A: We look for solid grades in prior educational training (minimum 3.0 GPA), solid performance on the GRE tests (40th percentile or higher on the verbal and quantitative test segments), highly supportive letters of recommendation from individuals familiar with the applicant’s academic performance and potential, evidence of strong writing and communication skills, and areas of interest that fit the specific areas of strength in the Sociology graduate program (environment, demography, and inequality).

 Q: When does the department make admissions decisions?

-A: Decisions about admission are made in approximately mid-March.
+A: Decisions about admission are made in approximately early to mid-January.
+Late applications can be considered when those applications are fully complete.

 Q: When do you need to know whether or not I will attend?